Mitzi Gaynor

-Mitzi Gaynor (born Francesca Marlene de Czanyi von Gerber; September 4, 1931) is an American actress, singer, and dancer.
-Her notable films include We're Not Married!
-(1952), There's No Business Like Show Business (1954), The Birds and the Bees (1956), and South Pacific, the 1958 motion picture adaptation of the stage musical by Rodgers and Hammerstein.
-She is one of the last surviving stars from the Golden Age of Hollywood cinema.
+Francesca Marlene de Czanyi von Gerber (September 4, 1931 – October 17, 2024), known professionally as Mitzi Gaynor, was an American actress, singer, and dancer.
+Her notable films included We're Not Married!
+(1952), There's No Business Like Show Business (1954), The Birds and the Bees (1956), and South Pacific (1958) – for which she was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical at the 1959 awards.

+Gaynor was one of the last surviving actors of the "Golden Age" of the Hollywood musical.

 Early life

-Mitzi Gaynor was born as Francesca Marlene de Czanyi von Gerber in Chicago to Henry de Czanyi von Gerber, a violinist, cellist, and music director of Hungarian descent, and his wife, Pauline, a dancer.
+Mitzi Gaynor was born Francesca Marlene de Czanyi von Gerber in Chicago on September 4, 1931, to Henry de Czanyi von Gerber, a violinist, cellist, and music director of Hungarian descent, and his wife Pauline, a dancer.

-By her father's second marriage, she became stepsister to anti-war activist Donald W. Duncan.
-The family first moved to Elgin, Illinois, and then to Detroit, and later when she was eleven, on to Hollywood.
+By her father's second marriage, she became stepsister to antiwar activist Donald W. Duncan.
+The family first moved to Elgin, Illinois, then to Detroit, and later, when she was 11, to Hollywood.
 She trained as a ballerina as a child and began her career in the corps de ballet.
 At 13, she was singing and dancing with the Los Angeles Civic Light Opera company.
-She lied about her address so she could attend Le Conte Junior High in Hollywood.

 Career

 20th Century Fox

-Gaynor signed a seven-year contract with Twentieth Century-Fox at age 17.
-She sang, acted, and danced in a number of film musicals, often paired with some of the biggest male musical stars of the day.
-A Fox Studio executive thought that Mitzi Gerber sounded like the name of a delicatessen, and they came up with a name that used the same initials.
+Gaynor signed a seven-year contract with 20th Century Fox at age 17.
+She sang, acted, and danced in a number of film musicals, often paired with some of the male musical stars of the day.
+A Fox Studio executive thought Mitzi Gerber sounded like the name of a delicatessen, so they came up with a name that used the same initials.

-Gaynor made her film debut in a musical, My Blue Heaven (1950); Betty Grable and Dan Dailey starred and she had a supporting role.
-A college drama Take Care of My Little Girl (1951) followed with Gaynor playing the roommate of Jeanne Crain.
+Gaynor made her film debut in the musical My Blue Heaven (1950); Betty Grable and Dan Dailey starred and she had a supporting role.
+A college drama Take Care of My Little Girl (1951) followed, with Gaynor playing the roommate of Jeanne Crain.